Getting an Attorney to Handle Your Criminal Case

 How to Find a Criminal Defense Attorney

-When looking for a private defense attorney, look for an attorney who specializes in criminal defense and practices in the jurisdiction (city or county) where charges are pending.
+When looking for a private defense attorney, find an attorney who specializes in criminal defense and practices in the jurisdiction (city or county) where charges are pending.
 A local attorney will be familiar with the judges and prosecutors in that area.
-Learn more in our article on what to look for in a private criminal defense attorney.
-You can also find more information on our home page, www.criminaldefenselawyer.com.
+If you can, try to get a referral from someone you trust.
+Most private criminal attorneys offer free consultations, so don't hesitate to talk to a few different lawyers to get a sense of whether the attorney is a good fit for you and your case.
+Learn more about what to look for in a private criminal defense attorney.

-If you don't have the financial resources to pay for an attorney, you will typically need to ask for court-appointed counsel (before or at one of your first court hearings) and fill out paperwork on your financial resources.
-Learn more in our article on public defender representation.
+If you don't have the financial resources to pay for an attorney, ask for court-appointed counsel as soon as possible (before or at your first court appearance).
+You'll typically need to fill out paperwork on your financial resources.
+Learn more about public defender representation.

 DEFEND YOUR RIGHTS